2 Tips on Analysis

 It can helpful to think about the exact results you are hoping to get.
 What does this look like exactly?
 Do you want to estimate the changes in plant diversity as the result of a herbicide spraying program?
 Do you want to find out if a fertilizer treatment changed protein content in a crop and by how much?
 Do you want to know about changes in human diet due to an intervention?
 What are quantifiable difference that you and/or experts in your domain would find meaningful?

-Consider what the results would look like for (1) the best case scenario when your wildest dreams come true, and (2) null results, when you find out that your treatment or invention had no effect.
-It’s very helpful to understand and recognize both situations.
+Consider what the results would look like for (1) the best case scenario where your wildest research dreams come true, and (2) null results, when you find out that your treatment or invention had no effect.
+It’s very helpful to understand and recognize exactly what both situations look like.

-By “consider”, we also mean: imagine exactly what the spreadsheet of results would say - what columns are present and what data are in the cells.
+By “consider”, we also mean: imagine exactly what the spreadsheet of results would contain after a successful trial.
+What columns are present and what data are in those cells.
 If you are planning an experiment, this can help ensure you plan it properly to actually test whatever it is you want to evaluate.
 If the experiment is done, this enables you to evaluate if you have the information present to test your hypothesis.

 By taking the time to reflect on what it is you exactly want to analyze, this can save time and prevent you from doing unneeded analyzes that don’t serve this final goal.
-There is rarely (never?) one way to analyze an experiment or a data set, so use your limited time wisely and focus on what matters.
+There is rarely (never?) one way to analyze an experiment or a data set, so use your limited time wisely and focus on what matters to you most.

 2.0.2 Know That Data Cleaning is Time Consuming